akostrik/stage_telegram_python/README.md

 # Internship Master II, Sorbonne University (Paris)
 The Internship of 5 months, from the 3d April 2023 to the 12th September 2023

-## The missions of the internship
+## The general missions of the internship
 - Complete the education by a full-time profesional pratice in a Paris association
 - Acquire a first professional experience as a developement ingineer
 - Determine the initial orientation of the career, in particular computer sciences applied to the social life
 - Acquire new knowledge, techniques, approaches, methods, méthodes, toolsls, etc, in practice
-- Acquire know-how and the code of some French associations
+- Acquire know-how and the code of associations
 - Evaluate the capacity of integration in the professional environment
-- And so, ensure the entrance to the work market
+- So, ensure the entrance to the work market

-## The context
+## The particular missions of the internship in the context
+Thus project is aimed at automatical detecting of propagandistic information in Telegram channels.

+That is the infoirmation, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information.
+[6^]

-The Telegram Messenger is a messenger application like WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of channels on different subjects in Russian and they have little censorship limitations
+The Telegram Messenger is an application similar to WhatApp, Viber, Signal, etc. Its particularities are that it has a lot of channels on different subjects (chiefly in Russian) with little censorship limitations.

 ## What the appication does
 1) Real time verification of Telegram messages veracity by two methods: